 Absolutely the best product on the market for most leather furniture is at this link NO BULL!

 And it is NOT $80 You can get an 8 oz bottle of the cleaner and an 8 oz bottle of the high quality treatment for a combined total of $24.95 MUST SEE

 Thanks for the info but my concern is not saving money on the cleaners.
 I just really worry about exposing my family to unnecessary chemicals.
 I'll check out the website you listed to read about their products.

 Homemade cleaners for leather can sometimes ruin leather.
 Go to an Auto Store.
 They have leather cleaners and conditions for leather car seats at reasonable prices.
-Be sure it for leather and not vinyl.
-They should work on furniture as well.

 So much hype and paranoia posted here!

 Leather is wonderful and I have several chairs and a couch that I have cleaned for over 20+ years with a simple solution of ......

 1 tablespoon Murphy's oil soap diluted with 1 qt water.